raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 											   [27] [30]                        [61] [62]      [85] [86]
 	```

 - If you now read *left to right* across the tree, looking at the last item(s) in each branch, called *leaf nodes*, you'll see that they are all in order.
-- Now all that needs to happen, is for the leaf nodes to be assembled back up into a single list.
+Now the leaf nodes must be assembled back into a single list.

 ## Implementing a quicksort algorithm in Python

-- Having described the quicksort algorithm, you can try and code it.
+Now you know what the quicksort algorithm is, you can try and code it.
 You'll need another method from the `random` library to do this, so edit the lines at the top of your file to read:

 	```python
 	from random import shuffle, choice